Religious Confucianism: Tian and the gods

+Some Confucian movements worship Confucius, although not as a supreme being or anything else approaching the power of tian or the dao, and/or gods from Chinese folk religion.
+These movements are not a part of mainstream Confucianism, although the boundary between Chinese folk religion and Confucianism can be blurred.

 Other movements, such as Mohism which was later absorbed by Taoism, developed a more theistic idea of Heaven.
 Feuchtwang explains that the difference between Confucianism and Taoism primarily lies in the fact that the former focuses on the realisation of the starry order of Heaven in human society, while the latter on the contemplation of the Dao which spontaneously arises in nature.
+However, Confucianism does venerate many aspects of nature and also respects various dao, as well as what Confucius saw as the main dao, the "[Way] of Heaven."

+The Way of Heaven involves "lifelong and sincere devotion to traditional cultural forms" and wu wei, "a state of spontaneous harmony between individual inclinations and the sacred Way".

+Some Confucianists' worship and views of Tiān in the Yuan dynasty as a "silent...and odorless" creator and a being who cannot be summed up or represented by images was similar to how Chinese Muslims in the era worshipped Allah.

 Shangdi

 Contemporary Confucian theologians have emphasised differences between the Confucian idea of Shangdi, conceived as both transcendent and immanent, and act only as a governor of the world, and the Christian idea of God, which they conceived contrary to those of Christian as a deity that is completely otherworldly (transcendent) and is merely a creator of the world.

 As mentioned above, sacrifices offered to Shangdi by the king are claimed by traditional Chinese histories to predate the Xia dynasty.
 The surviving archaeological record shows that by the Shang, the shoulder blades of sacrificed oxen were used to send questions or communication through fire and smoke to the divine realm, a practice known as scapulimancy.
 The heat would cause the bones to crack and royal diviners would interpret the marks as Shangdi's response to the king.
 Inscriptions used for divination were buried into special orderly pits, while those that were for practice or records were buried in common middens after use.

 Under Shangdi or his later names, the deity received sacrifices from the ruler of China in every Chinese dynasty annually at a great Temple of Heaven in the imperial capital.
 Following the principles of Chinese geomancy, this would always be located in the southern quarter of the city.
 During the ritual, a completely healthy bull would be slaughtered and presented as an animal sacrifice to Shangdi.
 The Book of Rites states the sacrifice should occur on the "longest day" on a round-mound altar.
 The altar would have three tiers: the highest for Shangdi and the Son of Heaven; the second-highest for the sun and moon; and the lowest for the natural gods such as the stars, clouds, rain, wind, and thunder.